Trump v. Cook

-Donald J. Trump, et al. v.
-Lisa D. Cook is a lawsuit brought by Lisa Cook, a member of the Federal Reserve Board of Governors, against U.S. president Donald Trump, the board, and its chairman, Jerome Powell.
-Cook contended that her "for cause" removal, executed by Trump as president, was not justified.
+Donald J. Trump v.
+Lisa D. Cook et al. is a lawsuit brought by Lisa Cook, a member of the Federal Reserve Board of Governors, against President Donald Trump, the board, and its chairman, Jerome Powell.
+Cook contended that her attempted "for cause" removal by President Trump was not for cause, and that the President had in any event failed to comply with constitutional and statutory processes.

 On September 9, 2025, District of Columbia U.S. District Court Judge Jia Cobb issued a preliminary injunction preventing the firing of Cook, stating that "the Court finds that Cook has made a strong showing that her purported removal was done in violation of the Federal Reserve Act's 'for cause' provision."
 On September 15, the United States Court of Appeals for the District of Columbia Circuit rejected an emergency appeal by the Trump administration to remove Cook before the September 2025 meeting of the Federal Open Market Committee.
-On October 1, the Supreme Court rejected an emergency appeal filed by the Trump administration to remove Cook, but scheduled oral arguments to be held in January 2026 over whether Trump has legal cause for the firing.
+On October 1, the Supreme Court rejected an emergency appeal filed by the Trump administration to remove Cook.
+Oral arguments were held in January 2026.
+On June 29, 2026, the Supreme Court denied the government's application and held that Cook could remain in her job while President Trump's efforts to remove her were litigated.

 Background

 Removal of Lisa Cook

 In January 2021, then-President Joe Biden nominated Lisa Cook to serve on the Federal Reserve Board of Governors.
 She was confirmed in May 2022.
 As a member of the board, Cook has consistently voted with its chairman, Jerome Powell, particularly in deciding to stay interest rates in the aftermath of the 2021–2023 inflation surge.

 On August 15, 2025, Federal Housing Finance Agency director Bill Pulte accused Cook of mortgage fraud, saying based on documents obtained by the agency, she claimed two different homes as her primary residence in 2021 to get better loan terms.
 Pulte said he submitted a criminal referral to the Department of Justice.
 Pulte had already made similar accusations against two other political adversaries of President Donald Trump, namely New York Attorney General Letitia James and Senator Adam Schiff.

-On August 20, Trump posted on Truth Social calling for Cook's resignation.
+On August 20, Trump called for Cook's resignation on Truth Social.
 Later that day, Cook rejected the demand, saying she would not be pressured to leave her post over "some questions raised in a tweet" and promised "to take any questions about [her] financial history seriously as a member of the Federal Reserve".